ShakirArt/Control_Flow/README.md

 ## Control Transfer Statements

 1. break statement : -
-Stops executing current block of code (conditional statements or loop statements).
-This is mostly used when the conditional or loop statements doesn't need to be executed after geting required results.
+The ```break``` statement is used to stop executing the current block of code (conditional statements or loop statements).
+This is mostly used when the conditional or loop statements don’t need to be executed after getting the required results.

 2. continue statement : -
-The continue statement skips the current statement in the loop and continues with the next block.
-Statements after the continue statement in the loop are not executed.
+The ```continue``` statement skips the current statement in the loop and continues with the next block.
+Statements after the ```continue``` statement in the loop are not executed.

 3. goto statement : -
-It allows us to transfar and execute a labeled code.
-It's like jumpng from this block of code to another.
+The ```goto``` statement allows us to transfer and execute a labeled code.
+It’s like jumping from this block of code to another.
+However, the use of ```goto``` statements is generally discouraged as it can make the code difficult to read and maintain.

 4. return statement : -
-Ends the code with a value.
-The value is given to the caller.
+The ```return``` statement is used to end the execution of a function and return a value to the caller.

 ## Practice problems